 WELCOME to Barn Productions

-BARN PRODUCTIONS was established in 2006 by Barry Johnston and is a producer, abridger and packager of audiobooks for clients such as Hodder & Stoughton, BBC, Time Warner, Simon & Schuster, Hachette Audio and Heavy Entertainment.
-It is based in a converted Victorian barn in Rutland.
+BARN PRODUCTIONS was established in 2006 by Barry Johnston as a producer, abridger and packager of audiobooks for clients such as Hodder & Stoughton, BBC, Time Warner, Simon & Schuster, Hachette Audio and Heavy Entertainment.
+It was originally based in a converted Victorian barn in Rutland, but is now located near Chichester.

 BARRY JOHNSTON has abridged and produced more than 100 audiobooks such as the award-winning Johnners at the Beeb and An Evening with Johnners and the No.1 bestseller The Wit of Cricket.
-He is also the editor and author of nine books, including two critically-acclaimed biographies of Kenneth Horne and of his father, the late BBC cricket commentator Brian Johnston.
+He has also published nine books, including two critically-acclaimed biographies of Kenneth Horne and of his father, the late BBC cricket commentator Brian Johnston.

 Barry Johnston was educated at Eton College.
-After leaving school he became a songwriter for The Beatles’ Apple company, and then joined the vocal harmony group Design who appeared on over fifty TV shows in the 1970s including Morecambe and Wise, Tommy Cooper, Benny Hill and The Two Ronnies.
+After leaving school he became a songwriter for The Beatles’ company Apple Publishing, and then joined the vocal harmony group Design who appeared on over fifty TV shows in the 1970s including Morecambe and Wise, Tommy Cooper, Benny Hill and The Two Ronnies.

 When the group ended after eight years, Barry became the personal manager of The New Seekers.
 Then in 1981 he moved to Hollywood where he enrolled at the Los Angeles Broadcasting School.
 He was signed up by KLOA-AM Radio in Ridgecrest, California, and presented the KLOA breakfast show for two years.